 The creamiest vegan mint chocolate popsicle recipe

-These chocolate popsicles were inspired by a vegan chocolate mint ice cream that Emma and I shared at Gather a couple of weeks ago.
-The meal included salad, pizza, the inspiration for this insanely delicious recipe from Sarah, glasses of cold rosé, and (of course!) dessert.
+These chocolate popsicles were inspired by a vegan chocolate mint ice cream that my friend Emma and I shared at a restaurant called Gather.
+The meal included salad, pizza, glasses of cold rosé, and (of course!) dessert.
 We got one tiny scoop of ice cream in a ramekin.
 Though small in quantity, the flavors were anything but.
 Fresh mint hit like a leafy boxing glove to the jaw smoothed by mellow chocolate and something nutty lurking in the background.
 The dessert was a bit more icy than expected, but this just made it all the more refreshing, welcome after a rich meal and long day in the kitchen.

 I began thinking of how I would recreate the recipe, because one tiny scoop was not enough at all.
 The extra-easy answer lay in my popsicle mold.